akthammomani/Decision-Tree-Based-Binary-Classifiers/Tree_Based_Classifier_RR_Diner_Coffee/README.md

 ## 6. Model 5: Random Forest vs Model 4: Gini Impurity
 - Gini impurity  model - max depth 3:
-  - Actual Data it's distributed as "NO"=41 and "YES"=78
+  - Actual Data is distributed as "NO"=41 and "YES"=78
   - TP (True Positives): Model predicted "NO" and it was actually "NO" = 39
   - TN (True Negatives): Model predicted "YES" and it was actually "YES" = 77
   - FN (False Negatives): Model predicted "YES" and it was actually "No" = 2